How to Book China Train Tickets

 - Expect long queues in front of the counters, especially during holidays.

-- Your preferable train can be fully booked, especially for popular routes or during peak season (including Spring Festival, National Holiday, Mid-autumn Festival, Dragon Boat Festival, etc.).
+- Your preferred train can be fully booked, especially for popular routes or during peak season (including Spring Festival, National Holiday, Mid-autumn Festival, Dragon Boat Festival, etc.).
 It is recommended to prepare alternatives.

-- Check the ticket fare on China Highlights and prepare enough cash (RMB), as the train station does not accept foreign credit cards.
+- Check the ticket fare on China Travel and prepare enough cash (RMB), as the train station does not accept foreign credit cards.

-- Skip the Self-service ticket machines as they can accept Chinese ID only.
+- Skip the Self-service ticket machines as they can accept Chinese IDs only.

 3. Buy Tickets at a Local Ticket Office

 Like train stations, ticket offices don’t provide English service.
-But ticket offices are less crowded and located all over a city.
-RMB 5 will be charged per ticket as service fee.
+But ticket offices are less crowded and located all over the city.
+RMB 5 will be charged per ticket as a service fee.

 4. Book Online at www.12306.cn